ans-group/docs.ukfast.co.uk/source/windows/rdp/managingsessions.md

-# Managaing Remote Desktop Sessions
+# Managing Remote Desktop Sessions

 * If ever you need to know which users are logged into your server(s) you can view this information using Windows Task Manager.